kyma-project/kyma/tests/end-to-end/external-solution-integration/README.md

 ### Compass connectivity adapter test

 This scenario uses Compass and Connectivity Adapter to register an Application and its APIs and Events.
-Connectivity Adapter is a component which translates Application Registry and Application Connector REST API to Compass GraphQL API.
+Connectivity Adapter is a component which translates the Application Registry and Application Connector REST API to the Compass GraphQL API.

 ### Steps